 Want to be best prepared for A-Levels?

-TutorsPlus can provide specialist A-Level tutors, experienced with the curriculum and exam preparation.
-If you feel your child has any gaps ahead of moving into A-Levels, we’d be happy to match them with an experienced tutor who will ensure they move forward with confidence and solid foundations.
+TutorsPlus can provide specialist A-Level tutors experienced with the curriculum and exam preparation.
+If you feel your child has gaps before moving into A-Levels, we’d be happy to match them with an experienced tutor who will ensure they move forward with confidence and solid foundations.
 Additionally, if you have questions regarding school choice or the best curriculum to suit your child, TutorsPlus’ Education Consultants would be happy to guide you.

 By Sandra Steiger – Academic Support Manager at TutorsPlus

-Sandra Steiger has over ten years’ experience teaching English at various schools in Switzerland.
-She now works as Academic Support Manager at TutorsPlus.
-During her six years at the International School of Geneva, she was also the Service Learning programme Coordinator, International Award Supervisor, a Homeroom Mentor and Head of Year 8.
+Sandra Steiger has over ten years of experience teaching English at various schools in Switzerland.
+She now works as an Academic Support Manager at TutorsPlus.
+During her six years at the International School of Geneva, she was also the Service Learning programme Coordinator, International Award Supervisor, Homeroom Mentor and Head of Year 8.

 PERSPECTIVES FROM SWISS INTERNATIONAL SCHOOLS OFFERING A-LEVELS

 “I frequently receive enquiries about the British School of Geneva’s A-Level programme from parents who are looking for an alternative to the IB, the Swiss Maturité or the French Bac.
 It could be that their children struggle with certain subjects they would be required to take in an “all-round” diploma programme, or simply that they know the specific subjects on which they would like to focus.
 Either way, A-Levels allow students to maximise their chances of success and to show themselves in their best light on university applications.”

 “At the British School of Geneva, applications from students of all educational backgrounds are taken into consideration, based on their level of English and performance in their previous school.
 We offer students support and guidance at every stage of the programme, from selecting their subjects to managing time effectively and becoming independent learners.”